Onset of flow in a confined colloidal glass under an imposed shear stress: Abstract

 \section{Abstract}

-A colloidal glass confined between rough walls is investigated using non-equilibrium molecular dynamics computer simulations.
-The onset of flow, under the imposition of a uniform shear stress, is studied.
-When the imposed stress is gradually decreased, the timescale for the onset of steady flow diverges.
-Near this yield-stress regime, persistent creep is observed.
-This regime of slow deformation is shown to be associated with long-lived dynamical heterogeneities, which are strongly influenced by the initial state.
+A confined colloidal glass, under the imposition of a uniform shear stress, is investigated using numerical simulations.
+Both at macro- and micro-scales, the consequent dynamics during the onset of flow is studied.
+When the imposed stress is gradually decreased, the time-scale for the onset of steady flow diverges, associated with long-lived spatial heterogeneities.
+Near this yield-stress regime, persistent creep in the form of shear-banded structures is observed.

 A defining mechanical property of amorphous solids is the existence of a yield stress; these materials yield only when the applied stress exceeds this threshold \cite{bonn}.
-In experiments, the material's response near yielding is commonly probed by using stress as a control parameter \cite{larson}.
-Such measurements report about the existence of a creeping regime, where the material deforms very slowly.
-Quite often, in such situations, steady flow is not observed in soft amorphous materials (like colloids, gels, emulsions etc.) within experimental durations \cite{bonn2, laurati}.
-This is related to the recent recognition of diverging timescales for the onset of flow \cite{catherine,thomas,divoux}.
-Beyond these macroscopic measurements, little is known about the spatio-temporal characteristics of the local dynamics around yielding, which would allow for an improved understanding of the micro-mechanisms at play.
+In experiments, the material's yielding response is commonly probed by using stress as a control parameter \cite{larson}.
+Such measurements report about existence of a creeping regime, where the material deforms very slowly.
+In soft amorphous materials (e.g. colloids, gels, emulsions etc.), steady flow is often not observed in such situations within experimental durations \cite{bonn2, laurati}.
+This is related to recent recognition of diverging time-scales for the onset of flow \cite{catherine,thomas,divoux}.
+Beyond these macro-measurements, little is known about the spatio-temporal characteristics of the local dynamics around yielding, which would allow for improved understanding of the micro-mechanisms at play.